plone/documentation/develop/plone/misc/context.rst

 ==============================

 ``IPortalState`` defines ``IContextState`` view-like interfaces to access miscellaneous information useful for the rendering of the current page.

-The views are cached properly, so they should access the information quite effectively.
+The views are cached properly, they should access the information effectively.

 * ``IPortalState`` is mapped as the ``plone_portal_state`` name view.